AlexWatson1212/embracing-authenticity/_posts/2025-05-30- When-Disgust-Is-Actually-Jealousy.md

 layout: post
 title: "When Disgust Is Actually Jealousy"
 date: 2025-05-30
+tags: [Projection, Self-Awareness, Inner Work, Emotional Triggers, Healing]
-excerpt: "Sometimes the people we scoff at are living the parts of us we’ve disowned — and what looks like judgment may really be longing in disguise."
+description: "Sometimes the people we scoff at are living the parts of us we’ve disowned — and what looks like judgment may really be longing in disguise."
+thumbnail: /images/posts/disgust-as-jealousy.jpg
 ---

 There’s a sharpness to disgust.